Multi-Agent Lipschitz Bandits: PHASE I: COARSE IDENTIFICATION

+Let $U_j(C,t)$ be the indicator that player $j$ uniquely occupies cell $C$ at round $t$.
+We track the \emph{success count} for each player-cell pair:

+If $U_j(C,t)=1$, the player observes a reward $Y_t^{(j)}$; otherwise, she receives the null symbol $\bot$ .
+The per-round success probability $p_K$ remains constant.
+Since players sample independently, $p_K$ is the probability that player $j$ selects $C$ while all others avoid it:

 From these successful observations, each player computes an empirical mean for each cell's center, $\widehat{\mu}_{j}^{(0)}(C)$.
 This estimate, combined with a concentration radius $r^{(0)}_{j}(C)$ and the geometric bracket from the Lipschitz property, yields initial lower and upper confidence bounds on the cell's true maximum value, $\mu^\ast(C)$.
-Formally, the bounds are: